Video Marketing Statistics 2020

 Businesses that advertise their services to other businesses, such as those specializing in cloud storage, mostly find video advertising beneficial to their company.
 In addition to attracting more customers, B2B video marketing statistics show that those using video as their primary marketing tool find that those customers have more confidence in their business, as having a video ad projects an image of authority and success.

-11. Based on 39 trillion seconds of watched videos, 59.9% of views are from mobile users.
+11. Based on 39 trillion seconds of videos watched, 59.9% of views are from mobile users.

-For those arguing on behalf of mobile in the battle of mobile vs desktop video usage, 2018 was a great year.
-Nearly 60% of all video views on the internet originated from mobile users.
+For those arguing on behalf of mobile in the battle of mobile vs desktop video usage, nearly 60% of all video views on the internet originated from mobile users.
 This data includes all video platforms, including Netflix, YouTube, and Dailymotion.
 Even though some of them (such as Netflix) don’t allow ads, it is safe to assume that they will at some point in the future.
 Plus, mobile users can’t avoid ads via third-party apps the same ways desktop users can, proving once again that this is the market advertisers should set their sights on.

 Facebook Video Marketing Stats